Aroy34/EN.540.635-SC-Final-Project/README.md

 # EN.540.635-SC-Final-Project

 ## Description
-This project involves the development of machine learning models to analyze and predict data.
+This project involves the development of machine learning models to analyze and predict properties from a selected dataset.
 It includes implementations of a Neural Network and a Random Forest model, integrated into a main script that handles data processing, model training, and user interactions.

 ## Data
 The data for the project is sourced from the `matminer` datasets, used for training both the Neural Network and Random Forest models.